openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-compute-nodes-concertim-cloud-cli.md

         - `min` and `max` - Is the number of nodes to launch
         - `node` - Is the name of the deployment to have numbers appended to (e.g. this example creates `node-1` and `node-2`)

-Further detail on collecting the information from the above can be found in the [Alces Cloud documentation](https://alces-cloud-docs.alces-flight.com/starter/instance/).
+Further detail on collecting the information from the above can be found in the [Concertim Cloud documentation](https://alces-cloud-docs.alces-flight.com/starter/instance/).